marinoandrea/hangman-cli/README.md

 ### *User characteristics*

 ### *Constraints*
-- The system should only make use of standard libraries.
+- The system should only make use of Python standard libraries.

 ### *Assumptions and dependencies*